Light and airy batter plus a creamy and delicious avocado salsa come together for Beer Battered Fish Tacos. You won’t want to stop eating them.

 Oh.
 My.
 Goodness.
 These Beer Battered Fish Tacos are so delicious.
 The combination of cornstarch and cornmeal creates a light, airy and very crunchy texture.
 Even after the fish pieces sat for about 10 minutes while I took photos, the fish retained the heat and crunch.

 I use cod, a meaty white fish, for these Beer Battered Fish Tacos.
 Of course, fresh fish is always best, but a good quality frozen fish works great as well.
 About a year ago I discovered Leinenkugel’s Summer Shandy.
 It’s very light and refreshing, and one the few beers I do drink.
 The problem is, it’s seasonal so only available March-October.
 I found some the other day in the liquor store and knew it would be great for the batter.
 Any light beer will work for these Beer Battered Fish Tacos.

 I’ve never deep-fried food at home, because I always felt like it caused such a mess in the kitchen.
 So I borrowed a mini deep fryer from a friend.
 I’ve never used one, so I kind of went in blind.
-The most unique part of this batter is that it includes an egg.
-I almost missed it in the original recipe, and am not sure quite what it does to the batter.
-I may try it next time without the egg, just to see the difference.

 When I first mixed all the ingredients together, the batter seemed very runny, and I didn’t think it would adhere to the fish.
 I let the batter sit for 3-4 minutes, and it became a beautifully thick mixture, similar to waffle or pancake batter.
 It’s best to remix the batter after it sits, because the cornmeal sinks to the bottom of the bowl.